-|Body height||172 cm||159 cm|
+|Body height||174 cm||159 cm|

 |HIV / Aids||0.00%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-Medical care provided by doctors and hospitals in Jordan is below average compared to the world population.
-The country provides 1.4 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+Medical suppliesMedical care provided by doctors and hospitals in Jordan is below average compared to the world population.
+The country provides 1.5 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 23,700 physicians in Jordan, there are about 2.34 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.
+With about 26,100 physicians in Jordan, there are about 2.34 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.

-Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
-For example, only about 19 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.
+Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
+According to current information, about 15 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.